drcjar/ipfjes-thesis/source/13_chapter_5.md

 The earliest human mucin analgoue is found in Xenopus tropicalis, the African clawed frog, which evolved about 300 million years ago.
 Mucins are the likely explanation for the observation that frogs show such great resistance to infection during disection and it has been shown that without mucins xenopus get infections.[@Dubaissi2018]

+Mucus is an essential part of the innate immune system, considered to be universal within most phyla of both aquatic and teresterial meazoans.
+It plays a piviotal role in the prevention of disease by serving as an antimicrobial barier, it also has physiological function including allowing hte exchange of oxygen, carbon diaoxide, nutiresnt and metabolits , whilst lubricating surfaces and reducing ddamage due to sheeer and reducing deydration ofd the epoitheliia, and providing hte polymeric matrix which enables ciliary-mucus particle transport.[@Bakshani2018]

+evolution of effective barrier properties in a functional surface mucosa appears assosiated with general exclusion of bacteria from bodily tissues. [@Bakshani2018]

+oligisaccharide chains and polymeric strucutre anre thought to confer viscoeleastic properties of mucus which confer its barrier properties. also play crucial role in storage and secreation; intracellular gel-forming mucins are stored in a compact and condensed form in granules within mucus-serceting cells. they're anionic and in stored form high concentration of calcium ions and protons is thought to mask charge and prevent electrostatic repulsion. upon secreation mucins expand 1000-3000 fold taking up water to form a gel as calciu is exchanged for sodium and the pH rises.[@Bakshani2018]

+rs35705950 associated with ILA, IPF, CHP, and RA-ILD. not associated with SSc-ILD, sarcoidosis, myositis-ILD [@Adegunsoye2019]

+one study looked at muc5b promotor and risk of coal workers pneumoconiosis rs2672794 and found a non-significant association[@Ji2014]

 In the distal airway MUC5b is expressed preferentially, compared with MUC5Ac [@Seibold2013], Honeycomb cysts are a defining characteristic of the usual interstitial pneumonia CT pattern typically seen in IPF.
 MUC5b is the dominant gel-forming mucin in honeycomb cysts[@Seibold2013]